coreos/updateservicectl/Documentation/getting-started.md

 In the UI, navigate to the app and group, then click on "View All Graphs".
 You should see the instances slowly start to converge on version `1.1.0`:

+[screenshot]

 ## Further Reading

-Now that you've got the basics, checkout the [example update workflow]() for a practical application of the update service.
-If you're ready to start writing a custom update client for your application, the [Omaha protocol spec]() is a good place to start.
-The complete list of update service docs can be [found here]().
+Now that you've got the basics, checkout the [example update workflow](https://github.com/coreos-inc/updatectl/blob/master/Documentation/example-container-update.md) for a practical application of the update service.
+If you're ready to start writing a custom update client for your application, the [Omaha protocol spec](https://github.com/coreos-inc/updatectl/blob/master/Documentation/protocol.md) is a good place to start.
+The complete list of update service docs can be [found here](https://github.com/coreos-inc/updatectl/tree/master/Documentation).